dustinpfister/blog_posts/_posts/threejs-torus.md

 layout: post
 categories: three.js
 id: 876
-updated: 2021-05-27 11:41:21
+updated: 2021-05-27 11:45:43
-version: 1.1
+version: 1.2
 ---

-Today I thought I world write another post on a built in geometry constructor in [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), this time the [Torus Geometry Constructor](https://threejs.org/docs/#api/en/geometries/TorusGeometry).
+Today I thought I world write another post on a built in geometry constructor in [three.js](https://threejs.org/docs/#manual/en/introduction/Creating-a-scene), this time the [Torus Geometry Constructor](https://threejs.org/docs/#api/en/geometries/TorusGeometry) which results in a donut like shape.
+There are many interesting things about the [geometry of a torus in general](https://en.wikipedia.org/wiki/Torus) that are worth looking into in detail.
+It is a shape that is composed of a collection of circles where each circle is positioned and rotated around a point that results in the formation of a tube that in turn is a kind of 3d circle.

 <!-- more -->